your-tools/tsrc/docs/ref/cli.md

 tsrc push [--assignee ASSIGNEE]
 :   You should run this from a repository with the correct branch checked out.

-    (The command will fail if you run this while on the `master` branch our in "detached HEAD" mode)
+    (The command will fail if you run this while on the `master` branch or in "detached HEAD" mode)

     `ASSIGNEE` is optional and should match the name of an active GitLab user.